openfaas/docs/docs/openfaas-pro/iam/overview.md

 * Which should I use?

-    If you'd like to get started quickly, and do not have an OIDC solution with your organisation, you can get started auth [Auth0](https://auth0.com/) for free.
+    If you'd like to get started quickly, and do not have an OIDC solution with your organisation, you can get started with [Auth0](https://auth0.com/) on one of their free plans.

 * How can I integrate LDAP users to OpenFaaS IAM?